 Did I miss something?
 What are your best kept secrets for balancing homeschooling and working full time?

-This is day 12 of my Homeschooling 101 Blog Party!
-I’m so glad you are here!
-Stay tuned because we have more veteran homeschool moms sharing their tips with you almost every day right here.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+This is day 12 of my Homeschooling 101 Blog Series!
+Oh and don’t forget to join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!

 Maritza is a homeschooling mom to three little blessings who manages (by the grace of God) to work full time.
 She aspires to encourage other busy working, homeschooling moms to home educate their children via her blog at homeschoolepiphany.com